Basement Toilet

 Basement Toilet Pump Systems

 Saniflo offers a full line of basement toilet pumps that make adding basement bathrooms easy and affordable.
 It’s a wise move.
 According to Better Home and Gardens, homeowners typically earn a return-on-investment of seventy-five cents on the dollar for basement floor remodel projects.
+Adding an extra bathroom in the basement with Saniflo systems not only enhances convenience but also significantly increases your home's value and functionality.

 This means that installing a toilet in your basement (like the SaniAccess3 pictured above) could easily boost the value of your home and make it more functional.
 Saniflo Depot has a variety of basement toilets to choose from, and shopping through them can help you narrow down what you're looking for to make a smart purchasing decision!